Topology-Informed Graph Transformer: INTRODUCTION

-While Graph Transformers have marked considerable advancements, enhancing Graph Transformers through strengthening the discriminative power of distinguishing isomorphisms of graphs is remaining challenge, which plays a crucial role in boosting their graph-level predictive performances.
-Previous research has explored various techniques to address the limitations of discriminative power.
-For instance, studies based on MPNN have enhanced node attributes using high-dimensional complexes, persistent homological techniques, and recurring subgraph structures~\citep{carrière2020perslay,bodnar2021weisfeiler,bouritsas2021improving,wijesinghe2021new,bevilacqua2022equivariant,park2022pwlr,horn2022topological,choi2022cycle}.
-Similarly, recent research on Graph Transformers has investigated the use of positional encoding grounded in random walk strategies, Laplacian PE, node degree centrality, and shortest path distance to address these limitations.
+While Graph Transformers boast considerable advancements, enhancing them by strengthening their discriminative powers in distinguishing isomorphism classes of graphs still remains a challenge, an approach that can potentially boost their performance in predicting various properties of graph datasets.
+For instance, studies based on MPNN have enhanced node attributes by utilizing high-dimensional complexes, persistent homological techniques, and recurring subgraph structures~\citep{carrière2020perslay,bodnar2021weisfeiler,bouritsas2021improving,wijesinghe2021new,bevilacqua2022equivariant,park2022pwlr,horn2022topological,choi2022cycle,li2023graph,choi2024gated,zhou2024theoretical}.
+Other approaches addressing these limitations include incorporating positional encoding grounded in random walk strategies, Laplacian Positional Encoding (PE), node degree centrality, and shortest path distance.
 Furthermore, structure encoding based on substructure similarity has been introduced to amplify the inductive biases inherent in the Transformer.

-This paper introduces a Topology-Informed Graph Transformer(TIGT), which embeds sophisticated topological inductive biases to augment the model's expressive power and predictive efficacy.
-Before the Transformer layer, each node attribute is integrated with a topological positional embedding layer based on the differences of universal covers obtained from the original graph structure and collections of unions of cyclic subgraphs, the topological invariants of which contains their first homological invariants.